removingnest109/openstream/README.md

 # Openstream

-Openstream is a .NET-based music library ingestion and streaming server.
-It scans a user defined music directory, ingests metadata into a SQL database, and provides a REST API for browsing and streaming your music collection.
+Openstream is a self-hosted music library and streaming server.
+It scans a user defined music directory, ingests metadata into a SQL database, and provides a REST API and Web UI for browsing and streaming your music collection.

 ## Features
 - Automatic music library scanning and ingestion